Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Methodology

 are optimal control gains.
 If the optimal control indicated in Eq.
 (12) is plugged into the approximated $\mathcal{O}\left( {\delta {\bf x},\delta {\bf u}} \right)$ to recover the quadratic value function, the corresponding coefficients can be obtained \cite{Pla17}:

-Control gains at each state (${\bf k}_i$, ${\bf K}_i$) can then be estimated by recursively computing Eq.
+Control gains at each state (${\bf k}_i$, ${\bf K}_i$) can then be estimated by recursively computing Eqs.
 (11), (13), and (14) in a backward process.
 Finally, the modified control and state sequences can be evaluated through a renewed forward pass:

 where ${\bf \hat x}_0 = {\bf x}_0 $.
 Here $\lambda$ is the backtracking parameter for line search; it is set to 1 in the beginning and designed to be reduced gradually in the forward-backward propagation loops until convergence is reached.